 A: There are several business reasons that a private sector entity may consider becoming involved with PS-Prep™, three of which are:

-- The obvious advantages of having a third party determine whether the entity is prepared to deal with various hazards.
-Natural and man-made disasters occur too frequently and can result in anything from data loss from a power outage, to potentially more severe and prolonged consequences from pandemic flu, malicious cyber attacks or other major disasters.
+- The obvious advantages of having a third party determine whether or not the entity is prepared to deal with various hazards or disruptive events.
+Natural and man-made disasters occur frequently and can result in anything from data loss as the result of a power outage, to potentially more severe and prolonged consequences from pandemic flu, malicious cyber attacks or other major disasters.

-- By conforming to the standard, a private entity will be better able to minimize damage and loss from a disaster.
+- By conforming to the standard, a private entity will be better able to minimize damage and loss from a disruptive event.

 - By getting its conformance certified, the private entity's management can be confident that the entity is prepared.